Last Revised: November 13, 2025

 • Wear proper PPE during preparation.
 Wear chemo gloves, chemo gown, and safety glasses.

-• Prohibit eating, drinking, chewing gum and applying cosmetics within area where these drugs are handled.
+• Prohibit eating, drinking, chewing gum and applying cosmetics within area where drugs are handled.

 • Use a vented biological safety cabinet for preparation if available or a designated area in the pharmacy or clinic.

-• Use a detergent solution for cleaning followed by a water rinse to remove drug residues and a disinfectant to clean all surface counters and equipment.
+• Use Rescue for cleaning to remove drug residues and to clean all surface counters and equipment.

 • Pre-prime IVs in the biosafety cabinet or prime in-line with nondrug solutions.